Azure/usql/FAQ.md

 No. A U-SQL RowSet must contains rows and each row must have the same schema: same column names, with the same types, in the same order

+### Q: How can I Extract all the files in a folder?

+You can do this by using the FileSet syntax.

+    @rows =
+        EXTRACT Name string, ID int
+        FROM "/dimensiondata/carrier/{*}"
+        USING Extractors.Csv();

 # U-SQL Catalog

 ### Q: Is there an API to read or write a U-SQL table locally?